subwaychan1990/redSunProject/prml/prmlnotes.md

 This is done by having the network play against a copy of itself for perhaps a million games.
 A major challenge is that a game of backgammon can involve dozens of moves, and yet it is only at the end of the game that the reward, in the form of victory, is achieved.
 The reward must then be attributed appropriately to all of the moves that led to it, even though some moves will have been good ones and others less so.
-This is an example of a /credit assignment(信用分配)/ problem.
+This is an example of a *credit assignment(信用分配)* problem.
-A general feature of reinforcement learning is the trade-off(权衡) between /exploration(探索)/, in which the system tries out new kinds of actions to see how effective they are, and /exploitation(利用)/, in which the system makes use of actions that are known to yield a high reward.
+A general feature of reinforcement learning is the trade-off(权衡) between *exploration(探索)*, in which the system tries out new kinds of actions to see how effective they are, and *exploitation(利用)*, in which the system makes use of actions that are known to yield a high reward.
 Too strong a focus on either exploration or exploitation will yield poor results.
 Reinforcement learning continues to be an active area of machine learning research.
 However, a detailed treatment lies beyond the scope of this book.